Sifting by genre!

 Looking for a love story?

 Lions of Judah, book two of The Jonah Cycle, mixes moving love stories within high adventure, all told from a most unique perspective.
-Readers will see these romances matured in Book Three, Faith.
-Book One, The Prophet and the Dove, shares a spark of attraction that stirs a surprise proposal, but readers will not reach its haunting conclusion until Book Four, Crimson Destiny
+Readers will see these romances mature in Book Three, Faith.
+Book One, The Prophet and the Dove, shares a spark of attraction that stirs a surprise proposal, but readers will not reach its haunting conclusion until Book Four, Crimson Destiny.

 Comedy 🎭